Hispanic Leagues Growing Fast

 Freshman Brittni Estep strikes twice in the first period of overtime to seal a 4-2 comeback, season-ending win for Washington State over Western Washington in Richland.
 Kim Lynass's 25th goal of the season equalizes for the Cougars with seven minutes left in regulation.
 Amanda Coulter and Stephanie Arnesto twice put the Vikings on top.

-UW Men Shock UCLA
+UW Men Shock No. 1 UCLA

 September 15, 1991